 Give incentives to opt-in

-While financial institutions are required to perform customer due diligence even for account opening, some crypto services may not have the same stringent requirements in certain markets if virtual assets are not considered to be currencies, securities, or another financial instrument.
+While financial institutions are required to perform CDD also due to the travel rule, crypto services (or some crypto exchanges) may not have the same stringent requirements in certain markets if virtual assets are not considered to be currencies, securities, or another financial instrument.
 Take advantage of this to introduce identity verification to customers.
 Instead of forcing customers to go through identity verification at the very beginning, incentivize them to complete the step later, such as when they are ready to make a transaction.
 Another opportunity could be encouraging them to perform identity verification so that they can enjoy biometric authentication for future logins, transaction authorizations, and accelerated document submissions for as a verified user.

 Serve global customers from day one

 When companies incorporate KYC checks that meet global AML/CFT standards, they can be more confident about serving global customers from day one.
 For example, Passbase client Ramp is available in over 170 countries providing infrastructure for cryptocurrency to fiat exchanges.
-Crypto companies are in a strategic position to make use of this global market opportunity to introduce industry-leading user experiences for identity verification.
+With the FATF travel rule, crypto companies are in a strategic position to make use of this global market opportunity to introduce industry-leading user experiences for identity verification.

 When you’re comparing providers, pay attention to their localization options.
 Working with a provider that has supported documents in your operating markets, offers multilanguage support, and translation interfaces helps you focus on business development and scale rapidly into new markets.

-Crypto regulations might still be confusing and uneven across markets, but companies that invest in compliance now ensure they stay part of the crypto boom in the long term and differentiate themselves from competitors.
+Crypto regulations might still be confusing and different across markets, but with the travel rule crypto companies that invest in compliance now ensure they stay part of the cryptocurrency boom in the long term and differentiate themselves from competitors.

 Considering an ID verification solution for your business?
 Sign up with Passbase here.

 Learn more about KYC procedures and subscribe to our newsletter to find out about future events.